 - Once drafted, the policy will be forwarded to the Faculty Senate for consideration.

-- If approved by the President, the President's Office will notify Management Services.
+- If approved by the president, the president's office will notify the Administrative Policy Program Manager.

 - Upon final approval, new or amended polices will be posted to the Campus Handbook.
-Management Services will also send a notification to the faculty and as appropriate the student digests.
+The Administrative Policy Program Manager will also send a notification to the faculty and as appropriate the student digests.

 All policies must follow a standard format to ensure consistency between policies.

 Below is a description of the information that should be included under each major heading.

 Policy title — should capture the content of the policy; should not include the word “policy.”